 There’s a direct cause and effect relationship between time spent in zazen and enlightening experiences.
 Such sudden “openings” do not necessarily occur during sitting meditation, but can happen anytime.
 As Kobun, another Japanese zen teacher I used to sit with, liked to say, “Enlightenment is an accident, and zazen makes you accident prone.”

 Practicing with a teacher and a group (sangha) is crucial, at least in the beginning.
-It’s unlikely that most people could develop the perseverance and disciplined practice necessary to make progress on their own without some real experience of the unique environment encountered in an established zen center or temple.
-This is especially true of longer retreats or seven day “sesshins,” where silent sitting and walking meditation continues daily from early morning til night.
+It’s unlikely that most people could develop the necessary perseverance and disciplined practice on their own without some real experience of the unique environment encountered in an established zen center or temple.
+This is especially true of longer retreats or seven day “sesshin,” where silent sitting and walking meditation continues daily from early morning til night.
 There usually comes a time (about the second or third day of sesshin) when resistance and resentment surface and the whole endeavor appears absurd.
 At that point, without the support of fellow practitioners, the urge to quit is likely to be overpowering.